BowTiedJungle/project-J/docs/README.md

 `npx hardhat test`

 Running local dev node:
-`npx hardhat node` then start a second terminal, and run scripts from that one.
+`npx hardhat node` then start a second terminal, and run scripts from that one using `--network localhost`.
 This can be used to verify correct performance of the upgradeable infrastructure for instance.

 ### Running Slither security analysis tool
 Thanks to @BowTiedFireFox for help with this part.
 Install docker, then: